legendarycode3/vending-machine-smart-contract/README.md

 ## Usage
 ### Building the Project (Using Remix IDE):
-1. Copy the core smart contract file code `VendingMachine.sol`
+1. Copy the core smart contract file code `VendingMachine.sol` to Remix IDE (a browser based IDE, for quick prototyping).

 ## Usage Guide (How to use - `E.G When using Remix IDE`) - Workflow